at our Open Days

 Research draws on a combination of interviews and questionnaires, with research participants invited twice yearly to reflect on their experiences of university study, including the challenges and opportunities they have experienced, and discuss their goals and aspirations going forward.
 As of 2020, the project has also sought to capture the impact of the Coronavirus pandemic, including students’ experiences of study life under lockdown conditions.

 The project is internally-funded by the University of Kent, with findings disseminated throughout its lifespan.
 So far, our research has informed the University’s EDI strategy for student support during the Coronavirus pandemic, and our initial findings report can be accessed via the link below.
-We will also begin to share and discuss findings more widely via conferences and publications going into 2021.
+This year, we will begin to share and discuss findings more widely via conferences and publications.